Tornadoes of 1958: May 24–25

+A farm just west of Plum City, Wisconsin as seen on May 25 after being struck by a tornado.

 Three destructive tornadoes struck four states over two days.
 On May 24, a long-tracked F3 tornado first touched down northeast of Minneapolis in Eastern Hugo, Minnesota.
 It then tracked 15.1 miles southeastward through the eastern suburbs of Withrow, the west sides of Stillwater, Oak Park Heights, and Bayport, and Northern Lakeland, injuring six.
 It then crossed the St. Croix River into Wisconsin, where it tracked 44.3 miles, striking the towns of Southern Hudson, Northern River Falls, Lawton, El Paso, Waverly, Exile, and Arkansaw, injuring an additional six before dissipating.
 In total, the tornado traveled 59.4 miles and injured 12.

 April 25 saw two stray, but strong F2 tornadoes.
 The first one caused heavy damage to Will Rogers World Airport in Southwest Oklahoma City.
 The second one was brief, but it struck Decatur, Alabama, injuring one.
 Overall, the three tornadoes injured 13.